Invenit et Fecit

 He became fascinated with timepieces from the XVIII century, considered to be the golden age of watchmaking.
 By painstakingly restoring and re-creating historical timepieces, he understood the journey of the original watchmakers and the paths they took to realising their creations.

-His first collection was unveiled in 1999, each signed with his name and the latin motto “Invenit et Fecit”, meaning “I invented it and made it”.
+His first collection was unveiled in 1999; all F.P.
+Journe watches are signed with his name and the latin motto “Invenit et Fecit”, meaning “I invented it and made it”.

 Francois-Paul Journe had been fascinated by the Tourbillon since his youth.
 Mr Journe started his first pocket watch with Tourbillon in 1978 and finished it in 1983.
 Some years later, in 1991, he began to craft a small series of Tourbillon wristwatches.